rhdhorchestrator/orchestrator-helm-operator/docs/release-1.2/existing-rhdh.md

 ### Import Orchestrator's software templates
 Orchestrator software templates rely on the following tools:
-- Github is the git respository system
+- Github is the git repository system
 - Quay is the image registry
 - GitOps tools are OpenShift GitOps (ArgoCD) and OpenShift Pipelines (Tekton)